Mary-I/Comp-Sci-Internet-Tools-Final-Project/README.md

 ### 5. Create a `.env` file

-Inside the backend folder, create a file named .env and add:
+Inside the `backend` folder, create a file named `.env`.

+This file is not included in the repository for security reasons, so it must be created manually.

+Add the following:

 PORT=5050
 MONGO_URI=mongodb://127.0.0.1:27017/secure_file_hosting
 JWT_SECRET=your_secret_key

 ---